astuff/pacmod_dbc/doc/user_can_protocol.md

 # User CAN Protocol Standard 3.0

-This document the authoritative definition of the User CAN Protocol, commonly called the CAN API.
+This document is the authoritative definition of the User CAN Protocol, commonly called the CAN API.
 It is the interface to the PACMod System and resides on the User CAN data bus.

 ## Document References
 This document is the authoritative defintion of the User CAN Protocol.
 The following documents are supplimental to this document.
 They all reside in GitHub (https://github.com/astuff/pacmod_dbc).